cibotech/scalastan/README.md

 ```

 #### Other Functions
-Most of the built-in Stan functions are available in ScalaStan.
-The naming convention uses camel-case instead
+The built-in Stan functions are available in ScalaStan (see `StanBuiltInFunctions`).
-of underscores.
+The naming convention uses camel-case with leading lower-case instead of underscores.
+For example, the `dot_product` function in Stan is `dotProduct` in ScalaStan.

 Data and Parameter Transforms